yuting1214/Gemini-API-Developer-Competition-Jourmini/README.md

 2. **Create** a new branch for your feature or bugfix.
 3. **Submit** a pull request with a detailed description of your changes.

-For more details, check out our [Contributing Guidelines](link-to-your-contributing-guidelines) <!-- Replace with the actual link -->
+For more details, check out our [Contributing Guidelines](link-to-your-contributing-guidelines)

 ## License

-Jourmini is licensed under the [MIT License](link-to-your-license) <!-- Replace with the actual link -->
+Jourmini is licensed under the [MIT License](https://github.com/yuting1214/Gemini-API-Developer-Competition-Jourmini/blob/main/LICENSE)